Permanent Makeup Schools in Alaska

 Alaska licensees must renew their licenses every odd-numbered year by the end of August.
 It costs $140 to renew a permanent cosmetic specialist license as long as you renew by the due date.
 The cost goes up to $180 after August 31.

 As a subcategory of cosmetologist, your income as a permanent makeup artist will depend on several factors.
-According to O*Net, the median salary for hairdressers, hairstylists, and cosmetologists in Alaska in 2013 was $25,800 a year, considerably more than can be earned elsewhere in the United States.
-Demand for cosmetologists between 2012 and 2022 is projected to be between 8% and 14%, making this an attractive field to be in.
+According to ZipRecruier, the median salary for permanent makeup artists in Alaska in 2020 was $62,566 a year.
+Demand for skincare specialists between 2016 and 2026 is projected to grow 5%, making this an attractive field to be in.
 Individuals who specialize in permanent makeup application to restore a normal appearance in the case of disfigurement stand to earn considerably more.

 The cosmetics industry has been growing, and becoming a permanent makeup artist may be a good way for you to enter this exciting and lucrative field!
 Most permanent makeup artists work in beauty salons and spa settings.
 Others work in tattoo studios.
 Those specializing in cosmetic restoration may work alongside medical professionals, helping people recover from disfiguring surgeries and medical procedures.
 The State of Alaska regulates the practice of permanent makeup through the Alaska Board of Barbers and Hairdressers.
 It is necessary to obtain a license through this board in order to be able to practice.
 Many practitioners belong to the Society of Permanent Cosmetic Professionals, which provides opportunities for continuing education and training as well as representing the interests of these professionals in a variety of venues.